DevYatsu/mucli/README.md

 ## Usage

 mucli supports several commands and options to cater to your needs.
+Commands can sometimes need admin access to be executed.
 Here are the available commands:

 ### Set Password